Schema Markup – What It Is and Why You Should Use It

 Schema markup, also known as structured data, is the language of search engines, using a unique semantic vocabulary.

-It is code used to more clearly provide information to search engines in order to understand your content.
+It is code used to provide information to search engines more clearly to understand your content.

-This makes your page more likely to appear in the search results when someone searches on the keyword or phrase that you have marked up with schema.
+This makes your page more likely to appear in the search results when someone searches the keyword or phrase you have marked up with schema.

 What is schema markup?

-Schema markup is code that provides information to search engines in order to understand your content.
+Schema markup is code that provides information to search engines to understand your content.

-Schema markup allows search engines to recognize what different types of content are on a page (such as articles, books, events or recipes), making it easier for them to provide better results.
+Schema markup allows search engines to recognize different types of content on a page (such as articles, books, events, or recipes), making it easier for them to provide better results.

 This is particularly important if you’re trying to rank well in local searches, which typically rely on schema data more than regular web pages.